 - It is normal for the elbow to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - You may remove your dressing on post-op day #3 and replace with dry dressings daily until your first post-op visit in 2 weeks. - To avoid infection, NO immersion of the operative arm (i.e.: bath or pool) until six weeks after surgery. - Please do not place any ointments lotions or creams on the incisions.
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - You may remove your dressing on post-op day #3 and replace with dry dressings daily until your first post-op visit in 2 weeks. - Keep compressive ACE wrap around elbow at all times for 6 weeks after surgery. - To avoid infection, NO immersion of the operative arm (i.e.: bath or pool) until six weeks after surgery. - Please do not place any ointments lotions or creams on the incisions.